 - Read the documentation.
 Do not append modifier 59 simply because your software’s edit states to add modifier 59.

-There are a lot of wrong modifiers like 24, 25 or 50 which are used wrongly or used with wrong combinations.
+There are a lot of wrong modifiers like 24, 25, or 50 which are used wrongly or used with wrong combinations.
 We will be discussing those in our upcoming articles.
 Many of these coding mistakes can be avoided if you have properly trained medical coding personnel.
-Another easy way is you can get connected with Medical Billers and Coders (MBC) who has such experts.
-Our coders are constantly trained to stay on the top of medical coding.
+Another easy way is you can get connected with Medical Billers and Coders (MBC) who have such experts.
+Our coders are constantly trained to stay on top of medical coding.
 To know more about our medical billing and coding services you can call us at 888-357-3226 or write to us at firstname.lastname@example.org